-Does this dessert look familiar to you?
-This perfectly glazed, crunchy piece of heaven, is in fact, a piece of a Classic Greek Baklava.
-And it’s literally one of the most irresistible desserts ever!
-Especially if it’s properly made.
+This perfectly glazed, crunchy piece of heaven, is in fact, a piece of Classic Greek Baklava.
+And it's literally one of the most irresistible desserts ever!
+Especially if it's properly made.
 There are mainly two things that can go wrong when making a Baklava.

 The first is, to not be baked properly, leaving the phyllo chewy and whitish in color.
-And the second is, to do not add enough syrup, which leads to a very dry Baklava.
+And the second is not adding enough syrup, which leads to a very dry Baklava.
 No worries though, I have all the little tips and no-fail secrets you need, in order to avoid both circumstances.
 But also to avoid, any other situation that could possibly go wrong when making a Greek Baklava.

 What is Baklava and what it's made of

 Baklava is a crispy pastry dessert, made out of layers of Phyllo sheets, and a nut mix filling.
 It's usually almonds or walnuts, sometimes both, and sometimes pistachios are used as well.
 Traditionally it is scented with cinnamon and cloves, although orange zest may also be used as well.
 After it gets SLOWLY baked, a hot syrup made with honey is sprinkled on top.
-Giving baklava a caramelized, melt in your mouth texture.
+Giving baklava a caramelized, melt-in-your-mouth texture.

 If you are a true fan of Baklava, don't miss this post with the TOP 5 BAKLAVA RECIPES.

-Since I’m a Greek and it’s a dessert I’ve grown up eating, (I know, lucky me… ) I can tell how it’s supposed to be and look like.
-Baklava should be crispy, crunchy and completely soaked in syrup.
+An authentic Baklava should be crispy, crunchy, and pretty syrupy.
 You can easily achieve that if you follow the no-fail little secrets below.
-These are tips you learn after you have made a Baklava way too many times.
+These are tips you learn after making Baklava a number of times.
 Or learn them from people who themselves have made Baklava way too many times.
-So here they are…
+So here they are...

 Baklava's N0-Fail Secrets

-- Let the phyllo sheets in the fridge overnight to unfreeze then at room temperature for 1 hour before using.
+- Let the phyllo package in the fridge overnight to unfreeze then at room temperature for 1 hour before using.

-- Roll open the phyllo sheets gently on your working surface and cover with a kitchen towel so they won’t air-dry.
+- Roll open the phyllo sheets gently on your working surface and cover them with a teatowel so they won't air-dry.

-- Take one phyllo sheet at a time while covering the rest with a towel (they air-dry in seconds).
+- Take one phyllo sheet at a time while covering the rest with a towel (they air-dry quickly).

-- Baklava should reach room temperature before going into the fridge.
-This may take a few hours.
-Refrigerating a warm Baklava may lead to the syrup getting crystallized.
+- Baklava should reach room temperature before refrigerating.
+Refrigerating a warm Baklava may lead to the syrup forming sugar lumps.

 - When making syrup, make sure that all utensils are very clean.
 Nothing should get in touch with the syrup because it may get crystallized.

 I hope you feel ready now for some Baklava making.
-Personally, I avoid making it too often because it’s the only dessert I cannot resist (and I don’t even have that problem with chocolate which is pretty addicting).
+Personally, I avoid making it too often because it's the only dessert I cannot resist (and I don't even have that problem with chocolate which is pretty addicting for most people ).

-The recipe gives a whole 11”x15”/ 26×36 cm baking pan of it, which is enough to add a smile to many people’s faces.
+The recipe gives a whole 11''x15''/ 26x36 cm baking pan of it, which is enough to add a smile to many people's faces.
 Well, that would be about 16 of them.

 Have fun and do tell me how it goes!